florient2016/smtpPython/README.md

 # smtpPython
-Use python to send an email with attached file
+Use python code to send an email with attached file